Lucide/Hyper-V-Wake-on-LAN/README.md

 ## Examples

 * `PS> psHyper-V_WoL.ps1`\
-Listens on port 7 for a WOL packet, starts the matching VMs and terminates.
+Listens on port 7 for incoming WOL packets and starts the matching VMs.
-* `PS> psHyper-V_WoL.ps1 -Port 9 -Loop`\
+* `PS> psHyper-V_WoL.ps1 -Port 9 -Once`\
-Listens on port 9 for incoming WOL packets and starts the matching VMs.
+Listens on port 9 for a WOL packet, starts the matching VMs and terminates.
-* `PS> psHyper-V_WoL.ps1 -Port 9 -Loop -All -RegisterJob`\
+* `PS> psHyper-V_WoL.ps1 -Port 9 -Once -All -RegisterJob`\
 Registers a startup job with the provided parameters.
 Does not perform any additional operation.
 * `PS> psHyper-V_WoL.ps1 -UnregisterJob`\
 Removes the startup job.
 Additional parameters are unnecessary.